 Canon and Nikon released full-frame mirrorless models in 2018 and have been playing catch-up to Sony ever since.

-The big camera manufacturers have devoted a large number of resources into giving photographers what they want: smaller, easy to manage camera bodies while somehow managing to squeeze in high-resolution sensors and incredible feature sets.
+The big camera manufacturers have devoted a large number of resources to giving photographers what they want: smaller, easy to manage camera bodies while somehow managing to squeeze in high-resolution sensors and incredible feature sets.

 But what’s in store for full-frame cameras in 2019?
 Are the glory days of DSLR coming to a close?
 No doubt, there will be a few surprises coming our way as we move further into the year.